Massive Scalar Field Perturbations of Black Holes Immersed in Chaplygin-Like Dark Fluid: Photon sphere modes

 where

-It is worth noticing that the above expression for $\tilde{q}=0$ reduces to the critical mass of Schwarzschild dS obtained in \cite{Aragon:2020tvq}.
-So, in order to visualize the range of values $\tilde{q}$, where the approximate solution is valid in comparison with the analytical solution, in Fig. \ref{criticalmass} we show the behaviour of $\tilde{m}_{c}$ as a function of $\tilde{q}$ for both solutions, where the continuous line represents the analytical solution, and the dashed line represents the approximate solution given by Eq. (\ref{mcaprox}).
-Thus, for $\tilde{B}=0.001$ there is a good agreement until $\tilde{q}\approx 0.1$, for $\tilde{B}=0.01$ until $\tilde{q}\approx 0.2$, and for $\tilde{B}=0.1$ until $\tilde{q}\approx 0.3$.
+It is worth noticing that the above expression for $z=0$ reduces to the critical mass of Schwarzschild-dS obtained in \cite{Aragon:2020tvq}.
+This agrees with Eq. (\ref{appr}) which reduces to the Schwarzschil-dS metric for $z=0$.
+So, in order to visualize the range of values $z$, where the approximate solution is valid in comparison with the analytical solution, in Fig. \ref{criticalmass} we show the behaviour of $\tilde{m}_{c}$ as a function of $z$ for both solutions, where the continuous line represents the analytical solution, and the dashed line represents the approximate solution given by Eq. (\ref{mcaprox}).
+Thus, for $\tilde{B}=0.001$,$\tilde{B}=0.01$ and $\tilde{B}=0.1$ there is a very good agreement until $z\approx 0.6$.
 Also, we can observe that the parameter $\tilde{m}_c$ increases when the parameter $\tilde{B}$ increases.
 On the other hand, it is possible to observe that $\tilde{m}_{c}$ increases when the parameter $\tilde{B}$ increases, and when the parameter $\tilde{q}$ increases, see Fig. \ref{cmB}.

 In Fig.~\ref{ReIm}, we plot the behaviour of the real and imaginary parts of the QNFs as a function of $\tilde{q}$, we can observe that the oscillation frequency decreases when the parameter $\tilde{q}$ increases, and when the parameter $\tilde{m}$ decreases.
 Also, the absolute value of $Im(\tilde{\omega})$ decreases when the parameter $\tilde{q}$ increases.
 However, it tends to a constant value when $\tilde{q} \rightarrow 1$.